djorlando24/pySciCam/README.md

     bindings to ImageMagick.
 If this is not available on the system, Pillow can be used, which is easier to install.
 However, Pillow only supports 8-bit RGB, and 8,16,32 bit greyscale.

+    V0.3.0 RELEASE NOTES

+    pySciCam has finally been updated to work with Python 3.x - changes to code are mainly cosmetic.
+However, pythonMagick does not seem to be working on MacOS under python 3.x for me.

     EXAMPLE USAGE: